Here’s a look at the International Atomic Energy Agency and nuclear power.

 The IAEA helps countries prepare and respond to emergencies.

-Current status of the nuclear industry: There are 435 nuclear power reactors in operation.
+There are more than 420 nuclear power reactors in operation.

 1939 - Nuclear fission is discovered.

 August 9, 1945 - An atomic bomb is dropped on Nagasaki, Japan.